National Institute of Standards and Technology, Commerce.

 Review and Selection Process: All abbreviated proposals and full applications received in response to this announcement will be reviewed to determine whether or not they are complete and responsive to the scope of the stated objectives for each program.
 Incomplete or non-responsive abbreviated proposals and full applications will not be reviewed for technical merit.
 The Program will retain one copy of each non-responsive abbreviated proposal and full application for three years for record keeping purposes.
 The remaining copies will be destroyed.

 The Chief of the Atomic Physics Division of the Physics Laboratory, the selecting official, will then select approximately four to eight finalists.
-In selecting finalists, the selecting official will take into consideration the results of the reviewers' evaluations, including rank, and relevance to the Program Description described above.
+In selecting finalists, the selecting official will take into consideration the results of the reviewers' evaluations, including rank, and relevance to the program objectives described above in the Program Description section.
 Applicants not selected as finalists will be notified in writing.

-Finalists will then be asked in writing to submit full proposals up to ten (10) pages in accordance with the requirements set forth in the Content and Form of Application Submission section of this Notice.
+Finalists will then be asked in writing to submit full proposals up to ten (10) pages in accordance with the requirements set forth in the Content and Form of Application Submission section of the FFO notice.
 The same independent reviewers that reviewed the abbreviated proposals will then evaluate the full proposals based on the same evaluation criteria, and the proposals will be ranked as previously described.
-In selecting proposals that will be recommended for funding, the same selecting official will take into consideration the results of the reviewers' evaluations, including rank and relevance to the program objectives described in the Funding Opportunity Description section of this Notice.
+In selecting proposals that will be recommended for funding, the selecting official will take into consideration the results of the reviewers' evaluations, including rank and relevance to the program objectives described in the Program Description section of this notice.

 Applicants may be asked to modify objectives, work plans, or budgets and provide supplemental information required by the agency prior to award.